asadhmeed2/asadNx/README.md

   4. library for shared code and types.

 #### `the admin website`
-` We have three forms:`
+1.` We have three forms:`

-  1. experience.
+  * experience.
-  2. projects.
+  * projects.
-  3. personal info.
+  * personal info.

+2. add futers :

+  * for the future login page with validation
+  * for the future use a higher-order component to check if the user is allowed to enter the page

+3. every form in different component.
+4. Use Formik and validate every form using yup library

 #### `the new-react-app`
 ` We have three components:`